daizyio/ts-lambda-api/README.md

 - `header` - HTTP header value
 - `body` - Entity from request body, this will be an object if the request contains JSON, otherwise it will simply be a string
 - `bodyTyped` - Entity from request body, that will be coerced to the specified class, which must have a default no-args constructor.
 If the `validate` option is set, the class will also be validated using [class-validator](https://github.com/typestack/class-validator).
 You may also pass other options as described in the [class-validator documentation](https://github.com/typestack/class-validator#passing-options).
+- `bodyArray` - Entity from request body, that will be coerced into an array of the specified class or primitive type string (i.e. 'string', 'number', 'boolean').
+If a class is specified the class must have a default no-args constructor.
+If the `validate` option is set, the array will also be validated using [class-validator](https://github.com/typestack/class-validator).
+You may also pass other options as described in the [class-validator documentation](https://github.com/typestack/class-validator#passing-options).
 - `rawBody` - Entity from request body as a Buffer, containing a string or binary data

 ```typescript